-I am currently an Assistant Professor of Social Science Informatics at the University of Iowa.
+I am currently a fellow at Harvard's Kennedy School and Northeastern University.
+I am also an Assistant Professor of Social Science Informatics at the University of Iowa.
 My research uses novel quantitative, automated, and machine learning methods to analyze non-traditional data sources such as audio (or speech) data and video data.
 I use these to understand the causes and consequences of elite emotional expressions in a variety of institutional settings, with a particular emphasis on non-verbal cues, such as vocal pitch.
 More recently, I have also used audio and video analysis to explore issues related to descriptive representation and implicit gender/racial bias.
 Underlying each of these research agendas is a love for high performance computing and a genuine desire to make "big data" more accessible.

 Words are spoken, not written.
 Most of my work using political texts emphasizes this point.
 For example, the word cloud you see above is from Democratic speeches delivered in the 111th and 112th U.S. House of Representatives.
 Unlike others, this word cloud is weighted by the speaker's vocal inflections (e.g., amplitude and pitch).
 Such an approach emphasizes the intersection between text and audio data.
 Even though they are not shown here, I have made similar calculations using video-based measures.